sscovil/learn-to-code/README.md

 ## 1. Fork and clone this repository using [Git]

-[Git] is a Version Control System (VCS) that is widely used by software developers.
+[Git] is a Version Control System ([VCS]) that is widely used by software developers.
 [GitHub] is a popular web service that provides hosting for public and private [Git] repositories (or "repos").
-You can use [Git] without using [GitHub] (there are other options like [GitLab] or [BitBucket]), but this repo is hosted on [GitHub] and they provide some excellent documentation for [setting up Git].
+You can use [Git] without using [GitHub] (there are other options like [GitLab] or [BitBucket]), but this repo is hosted on [GitHub] so for simplicity it will be assumed that you are also using [GitHub].

-Follow that guide to set up [Git] on your computer, then [fork this repo] to make yourself a copy.
+Follow this guide to [setting up Git] on your computer (if necessary), then [fork this repo] to make yourself a copy.

 Finally, [clone your repo] to make a copy on your computer.

 In the end, there will be three copies of this repo that concern you:

-* `upstream` is the original copy of this repo, hosted at
+* `upstream` is the original copy of this repo, hosted at `https://github.com/sscovil/learn-to-code`
-* `origin` is your forked copy of this repo, hosted at
+* `origin` is your forked copy of this repo, hosted at `https://github.com/your-username/learn-to-code`
-* `local` is your cloned copy of this repo, on your computer
+* `local` is your cloned copy of this repo, which lives on your computer

+The key to understand here is that you have two copies of the original repo and, whenever any of these three copies (your two copies plus the original) changes, you need to update the others to keep them all in sync.

+If the original `upstream` copy changes after you have forked it, you can [git pull] those changes into your `local` copy, then [git push] them to your `origin` copy.

+If you make a change to your `local` copy, you need to [git add] the changes (which just marks them as 'staged' or ready to commit), then [git commit] those changes (which actually updates the version history), then finally [git push] those changes up to your `origin` copy to keep it in sync with your `local` copy.

+From there, you can create a [pull request] to the original `upstream` copy and, if the owner or maintainer of that repo approves, they will [git merge] your changes (or grant you permission to do so) and, at that point, all three copies will be up to date.

+There are a ton of resources and tutorials online that explain [Git] in depth.
+Before going any further, take the time to wrap your head around how this tool works.
+It is a critical concept that you need to understand.
+Learning it later, while you are trying to learn how to develop software, will make the whole process more stressful.

 ## 2. Install [Docker Desktop] for Windows or Mac

-Before you get started, you will need to install Docker on your computer.
-Docker is a tool that enables developers to run a [virtual machine] (or several VMs) on their computer.
+Before you get started, you will need to install [Docker] on your computer.
+[Docker] is a tool that enables developers to run a [virtual machine] (or several VMs) on their computer.
 This is useful because many people have Windows or MacOS as an operating system on their computer, but the code they write is often deployed to a server running some flavor of Linux.
 Docker enables us to run our software in a local development environment that is identical to production.

 * [Install Docker Desktop (MacOS)]
 * [Install Docker Desktop (Windows)]

+There is a lot to learn about [Docker], but we are only going to cover what you need to know as a software developer to be productive with it in your local development environment.
+Feel free to dive deeper if it interests you.

 ## 3. Install an [IDE] such as [Visual Studio Code] or [WebStorm]